input-output-hk/atala-prism/AnonCred-method-spec.md

 We want to remark that, in practice, dynamic resources in SSI are signed by a key associated to the issuer of an associated VC.
 For this reason, this AnonCred method does not add any integrity nor authenticity check for dynamic resources, and leave it to the application layer.
 In this way, we avoid an overhead for a second authenticity/integrity check at this stage.

 On a related note, we want to point out that we are also not performing an authenticity checks for static resources inside the AnonCred method.
-The reason is that in the context of VCs, the identifiers we are generating are attached in signed objects (VCs).
+The reason is that in the context of VCs, the identifiers we are generating are attached in signed objects (the VCs).
 By attaching an integrity check to the identifier, we are inheriting the authenticity of the expected resource from the signature on the VC that contained the identifier in the first place.
 Future versions of this AnonCred method could add more flexibility by embedding a signature in the resource envelope.
 However, we argue that the relevant authenticity property is attached to the authenticity of the identifier, and not the authenticity of the indirect resource it represents (see Future Work section).

 ### Sharing a common `baseURL`